 When can you begin harvesting Malabar spinach?
 Begin checking on the vine everyday beginning in the early summer.
 When the main stalk is strong and growing well, you can begin picking the leaves.

 There’s no trick to Malabar spinach harvesting.
 Just snip leaves and tender new stems 6 to 8 inches (15-20 cm.) long with scissors or a knife.
 Malabar takes to aggressive pruning and it will not harm the plant in any way.
 In fact, picking large amounts of the plant will only signal it to become even bushier.
 If you don’t want or don’t have the room for a lengthy vine, just harvest aggressively.

 Malabar spinach harvesting has a lengthy season since snipping it back will only encourage more growth.
 You can continue to pick Malabar spinach as long as the plant is actively producing new shoots, all summer and into the fall, or until it begins to flower.

-Flowers make way for profusion of dark purple berries.
+Flowers make way for a profusion of dark purple berries.
 They can be used as a food coloring for whip cream or yogurt.

 The leaves and shoots from Malabar spinach picking can be eaten fresh or cooked as spinach.
-The flavor of Malabar is not as bitter as that of spinach, however, due to its lower levels of oxalic acid.
+The flavor is not as bitter as that of spinach, however, due to its lower levels of oxalic acid.
 Most people who like spinach, kale, and Swiss chard will like Malabar, although others may not find it as appealing.